danielnovello/geoWifi/README.md

 ![](https://img.shields.io/github/v/release/danielnovello/geoWifi)&nbsp;![](https://img.shields.io/badge/macOS-10.14%2B-success)

-Scan for available SSID's and if specified SSID is found, trigger a policy in Jamf (Potentailly anything you want to happen)
+Lightweight CLI application that scans for available SSID's and if specified SSID is found, trigger a policy in Jamf (Potentailly anything you want to happen)

 Note: Does not need to be connected to any Wifi to function.
 It scans available Wifi SSID's